Abaddon's Gate

 Abaddon's Gate is a science fiction novel by James S. A. Corey (pen name of Daniel Abraham and Ty Franck).
-It is about a conflict in the Solar System that involves Earth, Mars, and the Asteroid Belt (colonies of people living on asteroids, referred to as "Belters").
+It is about a conflict in the Solar System that involves the polities of Earth, Mars, the Asteroid Belt and the outer planets, and a mysterious self-replicating alien technology of immense power.
 It is the third title of The Expanse series and is preceded by Leviathan Wakes and Caliban's War.
 The series is continued in Cibola Burn.
 The book was released on 4 June 2013, as well released as an audiobook by Audible, narrated by Jefferson Mays.

 Abaddon's Gate was adapted into episodes 7 to 13 of the third season of the television series The Expanse in 2018, with its title taken for the final episode of that season.
 It was the last book in the series to be adapted before the show's move from Syfy to Amazon Prime.